bakerlubwama/CovidClassification/README.md

 The dataset was provided through the University but I believe it is also publicly available.

 Note that all the data within the dataset is numerical.
 This is because in the preprocessing, all the categorical data was label-encoded into numerical data as this is what machine learning models work with.

+Most of the code will be found within the 'covid_classification.ipynb' file within the 'notebooks' folder.